-Symptoms of a knee capsule strain injury may include:
+Symptoms of a knee joint capsule strain injury may include:

 Most often, pain from an injury to the knee capsule will get worse with activity and will be relieved with rest.
 Additionally, pain can be worsened by bending the knee, weight-bearing, or walking.
 Pain can range from mild to severe depending on the severity of the injury.